The 30 most influential TV shows of the decade, ranked

 19. Transparent (2014-present)

-Amazon fired its first broadside in the streaming wars with Transparent, a prestigious, funny and dramatic study of a family whose father Mort (Jeffrey Tambor) is a trans woman.
+Amazon fired its first broadside in the streaming wars with Transparent, a prestigious, funny and dramatic study of a family in which the father, Mort (Jeffrey Tambor), is a trans woman.
 Tambor left the series under a cloud of sexual harassment allegations, but Transparent will wrap up without him in 2019.

-With Transparent, Netflix felt Amazon's heavy breathing on its neck; it was no longer the only game in town.
-This heralded the upcoming streaming battle between Netflix, Amazon Prime Video, Hulu, Apple TV Plus and Disney Plus.
+With Transparent, Netflix felt Amazon breathing down its neck; it was no longer the only game in town.
+This heralded the upcoming streaming battle among Netflix, Amazon Prime Video, Hulu, Apple TV Plus and Disney Plus.

 18. Rick and Morty (2013-present)